argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 squeue
 ```

-The output file, pef/lenet/output.log, will look something like this:
+The output file will look something like this:

 ```text
 [Info][SAMBA][Default] # Placing log files in